krim/sape/README.md

 ### Notes
 * In _link.html.erb first and last string inserting sape code recognized by sape bots.
 It should not be removed.
 Also important to levae url untouched.
 * By default no style included.
 You can use styles extracted from sape's template.
 Just replace class to 'ads' used by default or use your own.
-* Multi-domain feature currently not supported.
-Ask if you need this feature.

 For more information please follow http://www.sape.ru/